 What’s more comforting than potatoes with cheese?
 Knowing that your potatoes with cheese are healthified–that’s what.

-Almond Flour might work as a low carb sub for these, but skip the bananas of course.
+Almond Flour might work as a low carb sub for these (but you will have to cut the fat in half), but skip the bananas of course.

 A childhood favorite made healthier–and made purple!